 Go cabana or go home.
-Around the park, you can choose from one- or two-story cabanas that come with padded lounge chairs, a small refrigerator stocked with bottled water, complimentary fruit and snack basket, towel and locker service, plus concierge service with an exclusive menu of food and drink delivered directly to the cabana, and TapuTapu ride booking.
-Prices start at $159.99 per day plus tax for single cabana units, which hold up to six people.
+Around the park, you can choose from one- or two-story cabanas that come with padded lounge chairs, a small refrigerator stocked with bottled water, complimentary fruit and snack basket, towel and locker service, plus concierge service with an exclusive food and drink menu delivered directly to the cabana and TapuTapu ride booking.
+Prices fluctuate depending on the season for single cabana units, which hold up to six people.
 They are available as upper-level cabanas with great views, ground-level cabanas for easy access or stand-alone cabanas with more privacy.
-Family suite cabanas, which hold up to 16 people, are available starting at $299.99 per day plus tax.
-These are large, private stand-alone cabanas.
-Call 1-877-489-8068 for reservations.
+Family suite cabanas, which hold up to 16 people, are large, private stand-alone cabanas.
+Call 1-877-801-9720 for pricing and reservations.

-While Volcano Bay Express Passes are currently unavailable, we've kept the details here.
-Water park visitors also have the option of purchasing Universal Express or Universal Express, which will be added onto your TapuTapu.
-With it, you can skip the virtual line at select attractions.
-(It is not available on Krakatau Aqua Coaster.)
-You'll be directed to proceed to the boarding area, rather than given a return time.
+Water park visitors also have the option of purchasing Universal Express, which will be added to your TapuTapu.
+With the Express ticket, you can skip the virtual line at select attractions.
+You'll be directed to proceed to the boarding area rather than be given a return time.

 Universal's Volcano Bay FAQs

-What are the Volcano Bay Ride Height and Volcano Bay Weight Restrictions?
+What are the Volcano Bay ride height and weight restrictions?

-Height Restrictions vary on each attraction, but here are the basics—
+Height restrictions vary for each attraction, but here are the basics:

-- If you are over 48" then you can go on everything, except the kiddie areas.
+- If you are over 48 inches tall, then you can go on everything, except the kiddie areas.

-- Some slides require those between 42" and 48" to ride with a supervising companion.
+- Some slides require those between 42 inches and 48 inches tall to ride with a supervising companion.

-As for Volcano Bay weight restrictions, some rides — including the multiple-rider, raft rides — have a weight limit.
+As for Volcano Bay weight restrictions, some rides — including the multiple-rider raft rides — have a weight limit.
 Most notably, Punga Racers has a 300-pound maximum limit.
 When you arrive at the top of the ride, a team member will have your party step into a square that discreetly weighs your group.

-You can see height restrictions, plus a ton more information about each ride on our Universal Volcano Bay rides page.
+You can see height restrictions, plus a ton more information about each ride on our Universal's Volcano Bay rides page.

-What is the depth of the pools and slides?
+What are the depths of the pools and slides?

 Depths vary according to attractions.
-Riders should access their own ability to swim prior to boarding any slide or attraction.
+Riders should assess their own ability to swim prior to boarding any slide or attraction.
 Riders can also review warning signs posted at the entrance to each ride prior to making a decision to ride.
-Strong swimming ability is required at both Ohyah and Ohno Drop Slides (pool depth is 10 feet) as well as the TeAwa Fearless River.
+Strong swimming ability is required at both Ohyah and Ohno Drop Slides (pool depth is 10 feet), as well as the TeAwa Fearless River, which requires life jackets.

-Wheelchair accessibility is available at Maku and Puihi Round Raft Rides as well as Krakatau Aqua Coaster via elevator access.
-Guests using wheelchairs may also transfer from their wheelchair to Kopiko Wai Winding River, TeAwa Fearless River, Puka Uli Leisure Pool, The Reef Leisure Pool, and Waturi Beach Wave Pool.
-Guests must meet all ridership requirements, which means maintaining proper riding experience throughout the attraction experience (here is more accessibility information from Universal's site).
+Wheelchair accessibility is available at Maku and Puihi Round Raft Rides, as well as Krakatau Aqua Coaster via elevator access.
+Guests using wheelchairs may also transfer from their wheelchair to Kopiko Wai Winding River, TeAwa Fearless River, Puka Uli Leisure Pool, The Reef Leisure Pool and Waturi Beach Wave Pool.
+Guests must meet all ridership requirements, which means maintaining a proper riding experience throughout the attraction experience (here is more accessibility information from Universal's site).

 Are there showers at Volcano Bay?

-Guests will find restrooms, showers and lockers scattered around the park for your convenience.
+Guests will find restrooms, showers and lockers scattered around the park for their convenience.
 Additionally, there are family restrooms around the park that offer more privacy, roll-in access and a shower.

-Shoes—flip flops, sandals, water shoes are allowed on some of the slides.
+Flip flops, sandals and water shoes are allowed on some of the slides.
 Footwear of any kind is not permitted on Kala and Tai Nui Serpentine Body Slides, Punga Racers, Runamukka Reef and Ko'okiri Body Plunge.
 Slides that do not allow shoes have places to store them near the ride's entrance before you head up to the slide.